SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

-         If it is more than half full, even though you need to delete an item from it (By 1. directly removing an item from it 2. coalescence made by childre nodes), it won't need a coalescence so that the parent node won't be touched and modified.
+         If it is more than half full, even though you need to delete an item from it (By 1. directly removing an item from it 2. coalescence made by children nodes), it won't need a coalescence so that the parent node won't be touched and modified.

       2. For a thread that tries to insert an item, if the current node is not full, the parent node is safe.

-         Even though we will insert an item to the current node, it won't be splitted so that the parent node won't be touched and modified.
+         Even though we will insert an item to the current node, it won't be split so that the parent node won't be touched and modified.

       3. For a thread that tries to find an item, it will always be safe.

-      > Pro tip on realeasing latches on the parent nodes:
+      > Pro tip on releasing latches on the parent nodes:
       >
-      > Releasing the collected latchs **from top to bottom** would be more
+      > Releasing the collected latches **from top to bottom** would be more
       > efficient as latches that are closer to the Root block a larger
       > portion of nodes.

-   > By this approach, after traversing to the target leaf node (we only konw
+   > By this approach, after traversing to the target leaf node (we only know
    > if it is really safe until we reach the leaf, the origin of all changes),
    > for insert and delete, we ONLY hold the write locks to the nodes that
    > we will really modify.
    >
-   > Beforing reaching the leaf node, we are holding lock **defensively**.
+   > Before reaching the leaf node, we are holding lock **defensively**.

 3. How the Latch Crabbing would solve the last issue: